Blawker/UCN-Simulations/README.md

 # UCN-Simulations
-Simulations od ultracold neutrons using Kassiopeia particle tracking framework
+Simulations of ultracold neutrons using Kassiopeia particle tracking framework

+First project: Beamline
+Initialize the geometry of a beamline structure for UCN Adding surface reflection for stainless steel